 - mlpack: A superfast, flexible machine learning library which provides fast and extensible implementations of cutting-edge machine learning algorithms using C++ classes which can be integrated into larger-scale machine learning solutions

 R is a very popular programming language for statistical computing, analysis, and visualizations in machine learning.
-It is a perfect graphics-based language for exploring the statistical data via graph vastly used by data professionals at Facebook, Google etc. Though R is highly preferable in bioengineering and the biomedical statistic it is also popular on implementing machine learning like regression, classification, and decision tree formation.
+It is a perfect graphics-based language for exploring the statistical data via graph vastly used by data professionals at Facebook, Google, etc. Though R is highly preferable in bioengineering and biomedical statistic it is also popular in implementing machine learning like regression, classification, and decision tree formation.

 - PARTY: this package is used for recursive partitioning.
-This package is used to build decision trees based on Conditional Inference algorithm.
-This package is also extensively, which reduces the training time and bias.
+This package is used to build decision trees based on the Conditional Inference algorithm.
+This package is also extensive, which reduces the training time and bias.

 - CARET: this package is developed to combine model training and prediction for several different algorithms for a given business problem and helps to choose the best machine learning algorithm.

 - face-api.js: A ready-to-use APIs that includes implementations of well-known Face Detection and Recognition models which is pre-trained with a wide variety of datasets.
 It gives you the flexibility to directly plug into any Node.js and browser environments.
 Being lightweight this library can be used on both mobile and web browsers with no issues.